Sprag clutch: Starters

 A sprag clutch is used in the electric starter motors of modern motorcycle engines to replace the Bendix gear common to automobile starters.

 Primary drive

 Many modern sport and racing motorcycles use sprag clutches in the primary drive between the engine and transmission.
 This prevents the rear wheel from losing traction during rapid downshifts when the engine speed is not matched to road speed.
 If a sprag clutch is not present, much greater care is required when downshifting, because losing rear wheel traction can cause dangerous highside accidents.

+Bicycle hubs

+A few brands of bicycle components have started making bicycle hub that use a sprag clutch instead of the classic multi-pawl or Ratchet design.

 Conveyors

 On conveyor drives, a sprag clutch is used for indexing and anti-runback.

 Overrunning

 Overrunning occurs when two or more motors can be used to drive the same machine, including through the same shaft.
 A typical setup is as follows.
 The service drive, or prime mover, provides a combination of high speed and high power for normal operation.
 The secondary drive, or pony drive, can be run at low speed and low power, usually to position the conveyor for maintenance.

 The overrunning clutch allows the secondary drive to remain stationary during normal high speed operation of the conveyor drive.